This page may contain affiliate links. Read my full disclosure here.

 However, not all hope is lost.
 The process just becomes more complicated.

-The key to finding the best autoimmune diet lies in determining your own personal dietary, environmental, and hormonal triggers which will help you create the best autoimmune diet for YOU as an individual.
+The key to finding the best autoimmune diet lies in determining your own personal dietary, environmental, and hormonal triggers in combination with your personal lifestyle and financial opportunities which will help you create the best autoimmune diet for YOU as an individual.

 What is the Best Autoimmune Diet?

-While there are some general recommendations made for autoimmune diets, such as an anti-inflammatory, whole foods, gluten-free diet, it is just not that simple for everyone.
+While there are some general recommendations made for autoimmune diets, such as an anti-inflammatory, whole-foods, plant-based gluten-free diet, it is just not that simple for everyone.

 But what about the rest of the foods you hear about avoiding – eggs, nightshades, nuts, legumes, and grains?
 Aren’t these foods that were once considered to be healthy?